-On Monday morning, up and down the land, teachers with a fresh brew will open their laptops and load up their lessons for the week.
+On any weekday morning in term time, up and down the land, teachers with a fresh brew will open their laptops and load up their lessons for the week.

 For many, these will take a reassuringly familiar format: a lovingly crafted PowerPoint presentation.

 But a teacher's use of PowerPoint is suddenly under attack.

 PowerPoint in schools

 Why has PowerPoint become a contentious issue?
 Some are claiming that this ubiquitous staple of the teacher’s toolkit means the skill of lesson planning is being lost.

 Now, in the drive for consistency across the curriculum, some school leadership teams want to ensure that certain “non-negotiables” are being delivered.
 In practice, this means that some teachers are being forced into delivering “off-the-peg” lessons from shared PowerPoint presentations.

 In such cases, there can be (legitimate) concern that the subtle art of lesson planning is being lost, with experienced teachers becoming deskilled and NQTs never having the opportunity to learn how to plan lessons themselves.

 But PowerPoint is not the problem here.
 For many, the use of PowerPoint presentations is a useful tool for the careful planning and sequencing of lessons.

 Here are the reasons PowerPoint remains a crucial teaching tool.